03

 I think I have seen this film before, and i didn't like the ending

 "Maa.
 You are just trying to mess with me right..?"
-I ask, my breath shaky, voice breaking, a sob upcoming.
+I ask, my breath is shaky, voice breaking, a sob upcoming.
 I can feel it.

 My heart clutches as no one answered that question.
 The knot in my gut, tighter now.